sd0809/EoFormer/README.md

 ```

 ##
-If you find our project useful, please consider star it  : )
+If you find our project useful, please consider starring it  : )